Sign this petition now to ensure a fair trial for the Kathua rape case!

 3. We want you to recognize that the majority of prostitution is an outcome of trafficking, as defined in the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, where the “abuse of a position of vulnerability” is recognized as a method of trafficking.
 It is our vulnerabilities that are taken advantage of to seduce, trick, coerce or force us into prostitution.
 These vulnerabilities are based on our caste (De-notified Tribes, Dalits, OBCs), class (families from where women and girls are mostly trafficked earn less than INR 25 per day), sex (majority of those who are prostituted are women and girls), and ethnicity (Hill Tribes).
 We are denied access to education, land, livelihood, capital and often to justice.
 Traffickers take advantage of this by offering us food, a bed, some cash, jobs, marriage, housing.
 Local and legal authorities that take pay-offs or free services from us often abet them.

-4. We want you to recognize that our survival strategies are not a choice but an absence of choice.
+4. We want you to recognize that our survival strategies are not a choice, but rather an absence of choice.

-5. By legitimizing prostitution as a form of ‘work’, delinking prostitution from trafficking, we feel that UN Women has let down marginalized girls and women, without even a proper consultation.
-It seems, that UN Women’s policies are controlled by AIDS management agencies, who want to protect male clients/Johns from disease, rather than women and girls from repeated rape by male clients.
+5. By legitimizing prostitution as a form of “work” and delinking prostitution from trafficking, we feel that UN Women has let down marginalized girls and women by not even providing proper consultations.
+It seems, that UN Women’s policies are controlled and influenced by AIDS management agencies, who want to protect male clients/Johns from disease, rather than women and girls from repeated rape by male clients.

 6. We ask that UN Women advocate with other UN agencies, as the agency charged with representing the voices of women, to recognize that commercial rape is the same as non-commercial rape and to remove all demands advocating for decriminalizing pimping and brothel-keeping.
 We want an end to impunity for all those who take advantage of our vulnerabilities to sexually exploit us.
 We want them to be held accountable and we want laws that penalize and punish them.
 By calling for the decriminalization of pimping, UN agencies are effectively helping the sex-industry and impeding our access to justice.